ThekareemOne/royal-rumble/README.md

 macOS builds are universal by default.
 For quicker local builds:
 `-DCMAKE_OSX_ARCHITECTURES=arm64`.

-> **Name:** "Royal Rumble" is a live WWE trademark.
-Fine for a personal tool,
-> not a name this could be released under.
-The artwork uses no WWE assets — the
-> theme is built from generic royal/championship vocabulary — so only the
-> wordmark would need to change if it ever shipped.

 ## Controls

 Eight knobs in four functional groups, sized in three tiers so the ones you